fairfield-is320-fall2014/cc-wp/README.md

 *Now you have created a git repository in the wordpress folder which will be in your user folder in Finder (ex. ryanwessel).
 You can rename this to cc.
 We removed the wp-content folder in Step 6, so now we need to pull from GitHub to get the most up-to-date folder.*

+#How to add this repository in the GitHub for Mac Application#

+1. Install GitHub for Mac if you have not done so already https://mac.github.com/
+2. Once that is done click the + in the top-left corner
+3. Then click Add, then Choose, and select the folder "cc"

+*Now you can Commit & Sync with the GitHub repository from this application*

 #Pulling from GitHub in the GitHub for Mac Application#
 ###You will need to do this after following the instructions to create a Git repository so your wp-content folder reflects the most up-to-date version###